handav/itp_fall_2018/index.md

 --------

 1. September 6\
-Introduction to each other!\
+*Introduction to each other
-History of generative music.\
+*Overview of generative music
-Overview of course and tools we'll use. \
+*Overview of course and tools we'll use
-Talking about notations, generating scores vs generating audio.
+*Talking about notations, generating scores vs generating audio

 2. September 13\
 Probabilistic and biological systems.